Worship with Us

 At all worship services we give honor and praise to our Lord.
 A typical service lasts from 45 min. to 1 hour.

 Drive-In Traditional Worship Service is Sunday at 9 a.m. in the parking lot.
-At this service the hymns are accompanied by the organ or piano.
+At this service the hymns are accompanied by the organ or piano and choir singers.

 Sunday School for ages 5-adult is from 9:45 a.m.- 10:45a.m.
 We meet in-person and online so everyone can continue their Christian Education.
 We also offer many opportunities for fellowship, ministry, and community service!
 Take a look at the Ministries and the